karkman/MMB-114_Genomics/02-Read-trimming.md

 tar -zxf Hultman_kurssinayte_MiSeq-20190221R.tar.gz
 ```

 Investigate the contents of the folder.
 We can see that two GZIP files (**.gz**) were extracted from the tar archive (one for the R1 and the other for the R2 reads).
-GZIP is a compressed file much like a ZIP file, so to continue we have to uncompress them first.
+GZIP is a compressed file much like a ZIP file, so to continue we have to decompress them first.
 We will do this with the command **gunzip**:

 ```bash
 gunzip A024-Lct2-CAACTATC-AAGACACC-Hultman-run20190221R_S24_L001_R1_001.fastq.gz